TITLE: Blood Ties(1/2)

 Grey shot to his feet, ignoring the fact that the movement toppled his chair.
-"You think I enjoyed knowing that I was given up like some puppy no one wanted?"
-He stabbed his index finger at Mulder's chest.
+"You think I enjoyed knowing that I was given up like some puppy no one wanted?" he snarled, stabbing his index finger at Mulder's chest.
 "How do you think it felt to be told my own mother and father couldn't raise me for reasons they wouldn't explain?
 Danger?
 What a crock!
 I notice they kept *you* in spite of this supposed threat.
 You think it was easy to sit there and hear Bill -- my real father -- brag about how smart you were, what a great athlete you'd become, how Oxford was falling all over you?
-Think those corners didn't draw blood?
+Think those corners weren't sharp enough to draw blood?
 Guess again, little brother."

 Scully had been watching the exchange, forcing herself to keep silent.
-She recalled more than one verbal sparring match between her own brothers that had degenerated into physical blows, and hoped she wasn't about to witness a similar occurrence.
-Instead she saw Mulder grab for the back of his chair to steady himself, his face pale and shocked.
+She recalled more than one verbal sparring match between her own brothers that had resulted in physical blows, and hoped she wasn't about to witness a similar occurrence.
+Instead she saw Mulder grab for the back of his chair as if to steady himself, his face pale and blank with an emotion that looked suspiciously like shock.
 The peculiar reaction caught Grey's attention as well, and some of the fire faded from his eyes.

 "Mulder, what is it?"
 Scully asked quietly.

 He didn't acknowledge the question, didn't even seem to hear it.
-His eyes riveted to Grey's face, he licked dry lips.
+His eyes were riveted to Grey's face, and he licked dry lips.

 "What did you say about Dad?"

-The words were barely a whisper, a sharp contrast to the shouting.
-Grey looked perplexed, confusion diffusing his anger.
+The words were barely above a whisper, a sharp contrast to the shouting.
+Grey looked perplexed, the confusion diffusing his anger.
 He squinted at Mulder as if trying to decipher a particularly difficult puzzle.

 "About Dad?
 How he was always telling me how great you were?
 Anyone would have thought you were the world's most perfect kid, the way he went on about you."

-Mulder bit his lip and turned away, but not before both Scully and Grey observed the sheen of tears.
-He clenched his eyes shut to conceal them, gripping the chair until his knuckles turned white.
+Mulder bit his lip savagely and turned away, but not before both Scully and Grey observed the tears.
+He clenched his eyes tightly shut in a vain effort to conceal them, his hand gripping the chair until his knuckles were white.
 Grey opened his mouth to speak, but a sharp glare from Scully stopped him.

-Mulder gave Scully a look of reassurance.
+Mulder turned slowly, sending Scully a look of reassurance.
 The compassion and love in her deep blue eyes sparked a returning prickle of tears behind his own, and he tore his gaze away quickly to maintain his fragile composure.
-He realized with something akin to wonder that he actually liked Grey, this brother who both terrified and intrigued him.
+When his eyes found Grey, he realized with something akin to wonder that he actually liked this man, this brother who both terrified and intrigued him.